elinekupers/noisepoolPCADenoise/README.md

 ——-—- Example 1: Download raw data and denoise -------
 —————————————————————————————————————————————————————-

 	% Prepare data sets.
-In the Matlab prompt, type: dfdAddPaths dfdAddFieldtripPath
+In the Matlab prompt, type: addpath(genpath(pwd))

-% Define path to save data
-savePth = '~/myFolder/denoiseproject/exampleAnalysis/data';
+	dfdAddFieldtripPath

-dfdDownloadSampleData(savePth,1:8,'raw') % Slow.
-Do this once to download 8 raw data sets.
+	% Download the sample data.
+Slow.
+Do this once to download 8 raw data sets. dfdDownloadSampleData([],1:8,'raw');

-% Denoise with exactly 10 PCs
-dfdDenoiseWrapper(1:8,1) 				 % Slow.
-Do this once to denoise 8 data sets.
+	% Denoise with exactly 10 PCs.
+Slow.
+Do this once to denoise 8 data sets. dfdDenoiseWrapper(1:8,1); %

-% Denoise up to 10 PCs
-dfdDenoiseWrapper(1:8,2) 				 % Slow.
-Do this once to denoise 8 data sets.
+	% Denoise up to 10 PCs.
+Slow.
+Do this once to denoise 8 data sets. dfdDenoiseWrapper(1:8,2);

-% Denoise with control methods dfdDenoiseWrapper(1:8,3) 				 % Slow.
-Do this once to denoise 8 data sets.
+	% Denoise with control methods.
+Slow.
+Do this once to denoise 8 data sets. dfdDenoiseWrapper(1:8,3) 				 %

-% Denoise for Supplementary Figure 1
-dfdDenoiseVaryEpochLength(1:8) 		     % Slow.
-Do this once to denoise 8 data sets.

-% Denoise for Supplementary Figure 2
-dfdDenoiseDifferentNPCsNoisePools(1:8) 	 % Slow.
-Do this once to denoise 8 data sets.

 	%  Recreate figure 4 from manuscript.
-dfdMakeFigure4()
+	dfdMakeFigure4();

 	%  Recreate all figures from manuscript.
-DFDmakeallfigures()
+	dfdMakeallfigures();

 —————————————————————————————————————————————————————-
 —— Example 2: Download denoised data and plot fig7 ---
 —————————————————————————————————————————————————————-

 	% Prepare data sets.
-In the Matlab prompt, type: dfdAddPaths dfdAddFieldtripPath

-% Define path to save data
-savePth = '~/myFolder/denoiseproject/exampleAnalysis/data';

-dfdDownloadSampleData(savePth,1:8,'denoised 10 pcs') % Slow.
+	addpath(genpath(pwd));
+	dfdAddFieldtripPath();

-										 % Do this once to download 8 denoised data sets.
+	% Download sample data.
+Slow.
+Do this once to download 8 raw data sets. dfdDownloadSampleData([],1:8,'denoised 10 pcs')

-% Denoise with exactly 10 PCs
-dfdDenoiseWrapper(1:8,1) 				 % Slow.
-Do this once to denoise 8 data sets.
+	% Denoise with exactly 10 PCs.
+Slow.
+Do this once to denoise 8 data sets. dfdDenoiseWrapper(1:8,1)

 	%  Recreate figure 7 from manuscript.
 	dfdMakeFigure7()